250t-class torpedo boat: T-group

-When 74 Ts turbines were initially installed, the problems with them were so significant that all her power and propulsion machinery had to be rebuilt.
-She was launched for a second time on 26 June 1914.
+When 74 T's turbines were initially installed, they suffered a major problem with heat expansion of the turbine blades, causing friction between the rotor and stator blades.
+The issue was so significant that her turbines had to be rebuilt, with additional space between the blades and improved fixing of the rotor blades.
+Having been first commissioned on 1 February 1914, 74 T was commissioned for a second time on 17 June.
+Likewise, the next two boats of the T-group had to have their turbines removed, modified and reinstalled due to these issues.

 F-group

 The F-group were built by Ganz & Danubius at Fiume and nearby Porto Re between October 1913 and December 1916.
 They had a waterline length of 58.5 m, a beam of 5.8 m, and a normal draught of 1.5 m.
 While their designed displacement was 266 t, they displaced about 330 t fully loaded.
 The crew consisted of 38 officers and enlisted men.
 Their AEG-Curtiss turbines were rated at 5000 shp with a maximum output of 6000 shp, and the boats were designed to reach a top speed of 28 kn.
 During trials, 93 F produced 6450 shp, and reached a top speed of 29.7 kn.
 They carried 20 LT of coal and 34 LT of fuel oil, which gave them a range of 1200 nmi at 16 kn.

 When Italy declared war on Austria-Hungary in May 1915, five incomplete F-group boats were towed to be completed in safety.
 82 F, 83 F and 84 F were taken from Porto Re to Pola, and 90 F and 91 F were taken to Novigrad.
 This resulted in delays to the completion of these boats.